gocodebox/lifterlms/readme.txt

 #### What add-ons are available for LifterLMS, and where can I read more about them?

-You can find a full list of officlai LifterLMS Add-ons [here](https://lifterlms.com/store/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale)
+You can find a full list of official LifterLMS Add-ons [here](https://lifterlms.com/store/?utm_source=LifterLMS%20Plugin&utm_medium=README&utm_campaign=Readme%20to%20Sale)

 #### I have a feature idea.
 What's the best way to tell you about it?